 My biggest piece of advice is to just take a bunch of photos and experiment with the exposure levels to get the effect you want.
-I generally find that a photo which is a tiny bit overexposed can be darkened a bit using an app like Snapseed to get some nice flares effects.
+I generally find that a photo which is a tiny bit overexposed can be darkened a bit using the Snapseed app to get some nice flares effects.

 I also use the Selective Adjustment tool in Snapseed quite a bit to bring out the highlights and areas of photos that I want the viewer to focus on.

 Let’s talk about photo apps.
 Are there any apps that you use for taking photos besides the native camera app?